 The Bipartisan Budget Act of 2015, inked last week, made retirement planning just a wee bit simpler for retirees, but not many seem especially happy about it.

-While many folks focused on the fact that the deal boosted spending and raised the debt ceiling (click here for our take on those aspects), buried deep within this fiscal deal was a matter of more importance for many retirees: Section 831, titled, “Protecting Social Security Benefits.”
+While many folks focused on the fact that the deal boosted spending and raised the debt ceiling, buried deep within this fiscal deal was a matter of more importance for many retirees: Section 831, titled, “Protecting Social Security Benefits.”
 Protecting, in this case, means ending a popular retirement income strategy called “File and Suspend.”

 For those unfamiliar, file and suspend is a strategy typically used by married couples allowing the higher earning spouse to maximize his or her monthly benefit by delaying receipt of payments while the couple still receives some Social Security income.